Oberlin College Forced To Pay $11M To Bakery After College Supported Misguided Protests Of Racial Profiling

 Oberlin College will be forced to pay more than $11 million in damages to a nearby bakery after the college supported — and even encouraged — protests after allegations of racial profiling against the business that turned out to be misguided.

 A group of three black students claimed they were the victims of racial profiling after being caught shoplifting at nearby Gibson’s Bakery in 2016.
-As the New York Post reported, the arrests were met with large protests from students and faculty at the institution, which even cut off its business with the family owned bakery for a short time.
+As the New York Post reported, the arrests were met with large protests from students and faculty at the institution, which even cut off its business with the family-owned bakery for a short time.

 As the Chronicle-Telegram reported, the Dean of Students at Oberlin, Meredith Raimondo, created flyers claiming that the bakery had a history of racial profiling and urged students to boycott.